Skip to content

 Lasting 17 days, 15 participants joined a co-living space in North-West Wales, practicing self-organising at the scale of a single household.
-The [[aspect]] of this action-learning journey was Knowledge Commoning, which aimed to grow the perspective on how communities gather, store and evolve what and how they know.
+The [[aspect]] of this action-learning journey was Knowledge Commoning, which aimed to make visible the inquiry into the system(s) of how communities gather, store and evolve what and how they know.
+The following prototype was developed.

 An enlivened space of creative potential, the group practiced sociocracy, forming circles, twice, daily, to hear each others' experience of the experiment in self-organising and make decisions, collectively.